Most people know that our bodies need sleep to stay healthy. A proper amount of sleep is key to maintaining brain and body function.

 Another sleep study found that when sleep-deprived people were given a vaccine, fewer antibodies were produced.
 So if these sleep-deprived people are then exposed to a virus, they are more likely to get the virus.

 Sleep researchers found that a slight change in our regular circadian sleep rhythm can lead to low-level inflammation.
 Inflammation can worsen chronic diseases such as allergies and asthma.
 Inflammation can also lead to a poorer response to infection.

 If you are going through a period of sleep deprivation due to perhaps, jet lag, burning the midnight oil studying for an exam, working overtime at work, looking after a fretful baby at night, your immune system has likely been weakened.
 The probability of falling sick with flu and other infections increases.
 At these times, please take extra care of your immune system.

 Sleep affects processes that keep your heart and blood vessels healthy, including your blood sugar, blood pressure and inflammation levels.
 It also plays a vital role in your body’s ability to heal and repair the blood vessels and heart.

 People who don’t sleep enough are more likely to get cardiovascular disease, heart attack and stroke.

 Sleep affects hormones, leptin and ghrelin, which control feelings of hunger and fullness.
 When you lack sleep, your brain reduces leptin which tells you that you've had enough to eat and raises ghrelin, which stimulates your appetite.

-Poor decision-making are directly linked to lack of sufficient rest.
+Poor decision-making is directly linked to a lack of sufficient rest.
 It is during sleep that the repair of our brain and bodily functions take place.
 Sleep deprivation makes your brain exhausted which affects its ability to retain new information, concentrate and problem solve.